alexholehouse/pufferfish/readme.md

 ##### formatting
     -f
-For decompression only, formats the output into blocks eight blocks of four bases per line
+For decompression only, formats the output into eight blocks of four bases per line

 ##### numbering
     -n
 For decompression only, adds base numbers to the start of each line.
-NB If number of bases is greater than 99999 then the formatting becomes distorted (i.e. lines stop being in column  sync).
-A fix is coming!
+NB If number of bases is greater than 99999 then the formatting becomes distorted so if this is the case numbering is forced off.